 The Water Resources Center (WRC), in cooperation with the College of Food, Agricultural, and Natural Resource Sciences, and the Water Resources Research Institutes Program at the U.S. Geological Survey, requests proposals to the Watershed Innovations (WINS) graduate supplement awards.

-The program seeks to support projects in which researchers innovate to address important water resource concerns in Minnesota.
-This solicitation seeks proposals to support current graduate research assistants enrolled at the University of Minnesota in any water-relevant degree program.
+The Watershed Innovations (WINS) Grants program seeks to support projects in which researchers innovate to address important water resource concerns in Minnesota.
+This solicitation seeks pre-proposals to support graduate research assistants enrolled at the University of Minnesota in any water-relevant degree program.

-Each award will support up to $10,000 in a supplemental research stipend.
-The stipend can be used for salary, tuition, travel, or other research-related expenses (equipment is not eligible) in order to complete additional research objectives or products beyond the scope of their current project, or to initiate a new project idea.
+Each award will support up to $12,000 in a supplemental research stipend.
+The stipend can be used for salary, tuition, travel, or other research-related expenses (equipment is not eligible).

 Deadline